ixboy/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

 > In this project I built a Social Media application.
-You can sign up with and email and password and then create posts, add other user as friends, read the post of your friends, coment and give them a like.
+You can sign up with email and password and then create posts, add other user as friends, read the post of your friends, coment and give them a like.

 ![](docs/screenshot.png)